JykLouie/TechTogether/README.md

 Hi, this is Jiayang.
 This is my project in TechTogether 2022 coworked with Peiying Yu.

-This is a hallowing style animation.
-Code were based on one of my previous project called bouncingbasketball, and this project added extra algorithm of the movement orbit of objects.
+This is a halloween style animation.
+Code were based on one of my previous project called bouncingbasketball, and this project added extra algorithm for the moving orbit of objects.

 Project was written in Java.